coded9/Wifi-Password-Extractor/README.md

 # Wifi-Password-Extractor
-Retrieves the SSID's and Passwords of registered networks on the system.
+Retrieves the SSID's and Passwords of known wifi networks on the system.